 Option 1: Peer-to-Peer Discussion

-If you want additional review of the initial request, you can ask your healthcare provider to set up a peer-to-peer discussion with one of eviCore’s medical directors, who will be from your provider’s specialty.
+Suppose you want an additional review of the initial request.
+In that case, you can ask your healthcare provider to set up a peer-to-peer discussion with one of EviCore’s medical directors, who will be from your provider’s specialty.
 This allows for the exchange of additional clinical information about your situation without the “red tape” of a formal appeal and often results in a better decision about whether to do a certain test, treatment or procedure.
 While this conversation must be conducted by your provider, he or she can easily schedule it online here at a time that’s convenient.

 Option 2: Formal Appeal